Institute of Information and Communication Technologies (ITACA)

 The ITACA–ITEAM team from UPV also highlights that the prototype is ready for the next stage: integration into complete onboard radar systems.

-“Our design improve the way for more effective, lightweight, and affordable collision-avoidance systems—essential for the safe deployment of drones in shared airspace,” concludes Professor Juan Vicente Balbastre, principal researcher of the study.
+“Our design improves the way for more effective, lightweight, and affordable collision-avoidance systems—essential for the safe deployment of drones in shared airspace,” concludes Professor Juan Vicente Balbastre, principal researcher of the study.